induktio/thinker/Readme.md

 * Does not affect player-run factions or game mechanics
 * Game binary includes [Scient's patches](Details.md)

-This mod requires the [GOG version](https://www.gog.com/game/sid_meiers_alpha_centauri) of Alpha Centauri to play.
+This mod is tested to work with the [GOG version](https://www.gog.com/game/sid_meiers_alpha_centauri) of Alpha Centauri.
-Some recommended settings for alphax.txt are also covered in [Details](Details.md).
+More information about the features and recommended settings can be found from [Details](Details.md).

 Download